“I’ve just been training in Boulder, Colorado. Doing my usual thing.” Lachlan Morton’s “usual thing”…

-French-speaking Belgium never truly recovered from the World Wars.
+French-speaking Belgium was hit hard by the World Wars.
 In 1914, Liége was the site of the first World War’s first great battle, and some of the worst early fighting took place in the surrounding hills.
 People tried to resume their lives after the war.
 Business returned.
 Liége-Bastogne-Liége was held again in 1919.
 Twenty-one years later, the Germans stormed through the woods again on their way to take Paris.
 For four years, the people of Wallonia lived under occupation, until the Allies liberated the region in late 1944.
 The German counterattack—the Ardennes Offensive—killed and injured hundreds of thousands of people, before it was finally defeated.

 Liége-Bastogne-Liége is such a monument.
 The oldest and once most grand, now in the long shadows cast by the cobbled classics — Flanders and Paris-Roubaix, namely — to the north.
 But look closely, and what a monument Liége is.

-At 256 kilometers, it is one of the longest races on the professional cycling calendar, and its course features 4,500 formidable meters of climbing.
+Just shy of 260 kilometers, it is one of the longest races on the professional cycling calendar, and its course usually features 4,500 formidable meters of climbing.
 In scale, the Ardennes hills are not very imposing.
 The highest point in Liége-Bastogne-Liége, the summit of the Côte de Mont-le-Soie, is just 587 meters above sea level.
 But countless roads wind up and down the steep, wooded sides of the valleys that rivers have cut into the rock.

 Past lumberyards and old mines, through forests and meadows and small stone villages, those climbs and descents come one after the other in the race, especially during its final third.
 After reaching the top of the Côte de Mont-le-Soie at the 161-kilometre mark, the riders face a barrage of short, steep climbs for the next 80 kilometres: the Côte de Wanne, Côte de Stockeu, Côte de la Haute Levée, Col du Rosier, Col du Masquiard, Côte de la Redoute, Côte de Forges, and Côte de la Roche aux Facons.